-In recent years, it’s not just the large multi-national companies that have become the target of cyber crime.
-An increasing number of small and medium-sized businesses (SMB’s) have become attractive targets for cyber criminals, often causing a range of problems and issues.
+In recent years, an increasing number of small and medium-sized businesses (SMB’s) have become attractive targets for cyber criminals, often causing a range of problems and issues.
 So could your company be at risk?
-If so, what are the biggest cyber security threats to SMB’s?
+If so, what are the biggest cyber security threats predicted for 2022?
 Well, here at Creative Network Solutions, we are Manchester’s leading network solution specialists.
 From designing and optimizing specific information technology strategies, to hosting cloud server storage solutions and top of the line security, we are the team you can count on, for all your networking needs.
 As such, we have produced this guide to the latest in cyber security trends and threats for SMB’s.

 In the recent past, it was only the Fortune 500 companies that really needed to take care with data, storage and network security.
 But over recent years, there has been an increase in the number of SMB’s targeted by cyber criminals, causing varying degrees of damage.
 This is because, in the opinion of cyber criminals, SMB’s are potentially easier to breach.
 These businesses are perceived as having less-sophisticated security infrastructure than larger companies, with fewer trained people on hand to manage and respond to threats quickly and effectively.